devopsdays/devopsdays-web/content/events/2019-chicago/sponsor.md

 <h2>Special Sponsorships</h2>

 All special sponsors will have their logo displayed on the DevOpsDays Chicago website, a tweet before the conference, and a thank you during the conference.
-We do have some flexabilities with these sponsorships, so just ask!
+We do have some flexibilities with these sponsorships, so just ask!
 Email us: <a href="mailto:sponsorships@devopsdayschi.org">sponsorship@devopsdayschi.org</a>.
 <br/><br/>

 <table class="table table-bordered table-hover">